ideas/guides/style/nodejs/README.md

 ## References

   - Use `const` for all of your references; avoid using `var`.
-This ensures that you can't reassign your references (mutation), which can lead to bugs and difficult to comprehend code.
+This ensures that you can't reassign your references, which can lead to bugs and difficult to comprehend code.

-  - If you must mutate references, use `let` instead of `var`. `let` is block-scoped rather than function-scoped like `var`.
+  - If you must reassign references, use `let` instead of `var`. `let` is block-scoped rather than function-scoped like `var`.

 ## Objects